Marco Rubio says he knows what’s upsetting the gays, and it’s not marriage rights

 Related: Pete Buttigieg highlights the GOP lawmakers living in the past

-Bipartisan support for Defense for Marriage act
+Bipartisan support for Respect for Marriage act

 The vote in the House was passed in a 267-157 vote.
 This included 47 Republicans joining all Democrats in supporting the measure.
 However, 157 voted against it.